kyle-jennings/benjamin/readme.txt

 * added support for co-authors plus plugin
 * moved contact settings to Franklin as customizer settings
 * changed footer settings to sortable components
+* added options to hide parts of a given page
+* Choose your 404 page content